ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### (i) Fetch the List of all Applications

-Upon receiving a request to Fetch List of Applications, the system fetches all the List of Applications
+Upon receiving a request to Fetch List of Applications, the system fetches all the List of Applications and performs the following steps:

 1. Validates if the response contain the following attributes for each Application
    * Application ID